Large-Scale LLM Inference with Heterogeneous Workloads: Prefill-Decode Contention and Asymptotically Optimal Control: Gate-and-Route Control under Bundled Charging

-Building upon the fluid-optimal solution, we now develop an implementable control framework for the stochastic $n$-GPU system.
+{ Building upon the fluid-optimal solution, we now develop the core implementable control framework for the stochastic $n$-GPU system under the bundled, completion-based revenue objective.
 Our approach operationalizes the fluid prescriptions by decomposing the scheduling problem into two hierarchical stages: a static resource partitioning phase that fixes the cluster configuration, and a dynamic control phase that manages job admission and routing in real time.
-We first introduce the occupancy-based \emph{Gate-and-Route} policy in Section~\ref{subsec:policy-occupancy}, which regulates prefill occupancies and decode routing to attain the fluid-optimal throughput under the bundled objective.
-We then extend this architecture to the separate charging scheme in Section~\ref{sec:separate-charging}, where we develop a counterpart optimal policy and analyze how stage-based revenue recognition fundamentally reshapes scheduling incentives across heterogeneous request classes relative to the bundled objective.
+This section focuses on the occupancy-based \emph{Gate-and-Route} policy, which regulates prefill occupancies and decode routing to attain the fluid-optimal throughput under bundled charging.
+Extensions that modify revenue recognition or add service-level requirements are deferred to Section~\ref{sec:slo}.}